Bloom Where You're Planted Farm

 JACK O'LANTERN is our general name for any big, orange pumpkin.
 We grow varieties from volleyball-sized on up to 50+ pounds and they are perfect for decorating or carving.

-CHEESE pumpkins are named because they were thought to look like a wheel of cheese.
-They are bright yellow inside and are beloved as cooking pumpkins.
-They are an old-fashioned American heirloom variety -- it's quite possible these were at the first Thanksgiving!
+CHEESE pumpkins are named because they were thought to look like a wheel of cheese with their matte tan skin and bright yellow insides.
+Cheese and are beloved as cooking pumpkins.
+They are an old-fashioned American heirloom variety.

 JARRAHDALE is sometimes called a "blue pumpkin" and originally came from the town of Jarrahdale in New Zealand!
 It has stringless, golden flesh and is prized for cooking.
 Of course they're beautiful and perfect for decorating, too.
 They will last a looooong time!